-Place the damper into the smoke pipe and pass the pivot arm through the two holes drilled in Step 3, above.
-Lock the pivot arm into the cast iron damper plate using the opposite rotation used to disassemble the unit.
-Confirm that the small bend in the pivot arm is locked into the iron damper.
-Test the operation of the damper by moving it 180-degrees in the smoke pipe and note alignment of the damper to the handle for ease of operation.
-The final installation, as seen from above, is shown in the picture on the next page.
+Place the damper into the pipe and pass the pivot arm through the two holes drilled in Step 3, above.
+Lock the pivot arm into the cast iron damper plate using the opposite rotation than was used to disassemble the unit.
+Confirm that the small bend in the pivot arm is locked into the damper.
+Test the operation of the damper by moving it 180-degrees in the pipe and note alignment of the damper to the handle for ease of operation.
+The final installation is shown below.

-Assembling the Sapling Grill Lid
+Installing the Sapling Grill Lid